open-goal/jak-project/README.md

 ### Required Software

 We primarily use Visual Studio on Windows for C++ development.
-Download the community edition from [here](https://visualstudio.microsoft.com/vs/)
+Download the latest community edition from [here](https://visualstudio.microsoft.com/vs/)

 You will require the `Desktop development with C++` workload.
 This can be selected during the installation, or after via the `Visual Studio Installer`, modifying the Visual Studio Installation.